Online purchase of the motorway vignette

 What is the Swiss motorway vignette?

-The motorway vignette is a road tax sticker for your car.
-The vignette is obligatory for driving on the national road network ('Nationalstrassennetz').
-This network consists of the motorways (highways), but includes a few smaller roads as well.
+The motorway vignette is a road tax sticker or electronic product for your car.
+The vignette is obligatory for driving on the national road network (‘Nationalstrassennetz’).
+This network consists of motorways (highways) but includes a few smaller roads as well.

 The vignette is a requirement for both Swiss citizens and tourists.